dropseed/plain/bolt-staff/bolt/staff/admin/README.md

 An admin interface for staff users.

-The Bolt Admin is a new packages built from the ground up.
+The Plain Admin is a new packages built from the ground up.
 It leverages class-based views and standard URLs and templates to provide a flexible admin where you can quickly create your own pages and cards, in addition to models.